My shop

 Thermoregulation instead of mere insulation

-• crimped fiber structure → stable air pockets,
+• crimped fibre structure → stable air cushions,

-• moisture absorption up to ~30% → release of adsorption heat,
+• moisture absorption up to ~30% → release of heat of adsorption,

 • dynamic microclimate between skin and textile.